Naereen/web-sphinx/firefox-extensions.en.rst

 .. note:: « What about `Google Chrome <https://www.google.com/chrome>`_? »

-   I have never used another browser than Firefox, sorry...
+   I have never used another browser than Firefox, sorry…

    However, it should be easy for you to look for in the `Google Chrome extensions store <https://chrome.google.com/webstore/category/extensions?hl=fr>`_ to find extensions similar to the one presented here.